 The Visual Arts department offers art classes to every elementary and middle school student.
 High school students may elect to take art classes.
 Lower School students attend weekly art classes from Pre-Kindergarten and continuing through fifth grade.
 Middle school students take art for one quarter in their sixth grade, seventh grade and eighth grade years.
 Upper school students may select classes in drawing or printmaking.
 Co-curricular options include service projects, travel, and the National Art Honor Society.

 - Lower School Art: Elementary students create original works of art in a variety of media, participate in art critiques, and are introduced to artists and their works.
 Student art work is displayed in the school as well as at the Oconee County School District Art Exhibition.
 For more information about Lower School Art, please contact Hannah Endicott at firstname.lastname@example.org.

-Middle School Art: Middle School students study art for one quarter in each of their middle school grades.
-Topics covered during these quarters include drawing, painting, ceramics, and printmaking.
-For more information about Middle School Art, please contact Leah Laturell at firstname.lastname@example.org.
+Middle School Art: Sixth grade students study art for one quarter their sixth grade year.
+Seventh and eighth grade students may choose to study art their seventh and/or eighth grade years.
+Topics covered include drawing, painting, ceramics, and printmaking.
+For more information about Middle School Art, please contact Leah Laturell at email@example.com.